HL7/fhir-sdoh-clinicalcare/input/pagecontent/survey_instrument_support.md

-This section introduces Social Care Assessment instruments and describes how they fit into the overall process described by this IG.
+This section introduces Social Care Assessment instruments and explains how they fit into the overall process described by this IG.

-Note: The concept of screening and assessments described in US Core Version 6.0.0 includes two ways to generate/record SDOH Observations.

-Using screening and assessment tools and the FHIR Resource US Core Observation Screening Assessment Profile.
-These can be completed by anyone (as a self-report by the person of concern or by others who interact with the person).
-Using a practitioner’s assertion about a person’s health status that in independent from an assessment/screening question (FHIR Resource US Core Simple Observation Profile)  The practitioner gathers input about a patient (including potential review of completed assessment tools) and documents an observation.

-This IG section describes the first type above.

 ### Introduction to Social Care Assessment Instruments
 Social care assessment instruments are survey tools used to gather information about the social and economic factors that can impact an individual's health and well-being.
-The information collected through a social care survey can be used by healthcare providers, public health organizations, and policymakers to develop interventions and programs aimed at addressing the root causes of health disparities and improving health outcomes for individuals and communities.
+The information collected through a social care assessment can be used by healthcare providers, public health organizations, and policymakers to develop interventions and programs aimed at addressing the root causes of health disparities and improving health outcomes for individuals and communities.
 This IG builds on existing FHIR frameworks to generate Observations, Conditions and Goals from the assessment instruments for incorporation into the Patient's health record.
 Although the Gravity Project has developed a curated collection of assessment instruments, it is possible to leverage the capabilities of this IG without using assessment instruments.

 Using a standardized social care assessment instrument has several advantages:
 * **Validity and reliability**: Standard social care assessment instruments have been validated and tested for reliability, meaning that they have been proven to provide accurate and consistent results.